RelativisticMechanic/Chemical_Engineering_Mathematics/README.md

 In the course, we learnt:

 - Linear Regression
+- Lagrange Interpolation
+- Estimation of integrals using quadratures
+- Simpsons Rules
 - Gaussian LU decomposition
 - Gauss-Seidel Iteration
 - Euler Explicit Solver for ODEs